McKinsey Case Interview 2026: Format, Solve, and Examples

 A McKinsey Case: From Prompt to Synthesis

 This walkthrough shows how a strong candidate moves through a McKinsey-style case from the first sentence to the final recommendation.
-Follow the reasoning at each step — this is what "candidate-led" looks like in practice.
+Follow the reasoning at each step.
+This is what "interviewer-led" looks like in practice.

 The Prompt